Yuliya-beCode/js-datavisualisation-challenge/readme.md

 - [X] Then, I was able to build a callback function to process this data.

 ### 3. Use of **third party libraries**:
-- [X] I was able to integrate the third-party library into my application.
+- [X] I was able to integrate the third-party library into my application (chart.js)
 - [X] I used the documentation provided by the library.
-- [ ] I was able to generate the 2 inline data graphs.
+- [X] I was able to generate the 2 bar data graphs.
-- [ ] I was able to generate the "remote data" graph.
+- [X] I was able to generate the "remote data" graph.

 ### 4. Problem-solving:
 - [X] Syntactic rigor: I was able to translate the processes I imagined into javascript syntax.
 - [X] Logical thinking: Through iterations and trial and error, I was able to find a logical path that works to address the issues raised by the client's request.
 Specifically:
-  - [ ] I was able to generate the 2 inline data graphs.
-	- [ ]  I was able to generate the "remote data" graph.
-  - [ ]  I was able to build a callback function to process remote data (received via ajax).
+- [X]  I was able to build a callback function to process remote data (received via ajax).
 - [X]  I was able to make the realtime graph refresh in real time.
-	- [ ]  I was able to display the detailed data when I hover the mouse.
+- [X]  I was able to display the detailed data when I hover the mouse.

 ### 5. Debugging:
 - [X]  I use the console to understand what is happening and compare what I am trying to program with what the machine is doing.

 ### 6. Separation of concerns:

- - [X]  If I disable javascript, the user experience is satisfactory, the user has access to data and content
+- [X]  If I disable javascript (trough Settings>Debugger), the user experience is satisfactory, the user has access to data and content
 - [X]  If I enable javascript, the tables are enhanced with an interactive graph.